-You need a Sidekick for great Wi-Fi.
+You need an Ekahau Sidekick for great Wi-Fi.
 Does your boss know?

 Wi-Fi is everywhere.
 It’s in the mission-critical technologies that power businesses of every shape and size.
 It’s in the life-sustaining medical devices we rely on for health and wellness.
 It keeps us connected when we need to communicate and it gives us an escape when we need to isolate.
 If your business relies on Wi-Fi, you need the measurement accuracy of the Ekahau Sidekick to help you troubleshoot and optimize your wireless network.
 If you’re still stuck on Wi-Fi adapters and dongles, you’re likely wasting time, money, and risking your reputation.